bo-bh/bbh_website/content/about/main/index.md

   I hold a PhD in Philosophy from Columbia University.

-  In my spare time, I make musical instruments misbehave.
+  In my spare time, I love making musical instruments misbehave.

   My native language is French.
 I’m Québecois and Tunisian.
 I’m currently based in New York City.
 show_outro: false